nazgarr/Lingq/README.md

 ### Goals

 And so we made it our mission to bring fellow language learners to the one goal that we all sought for the most but could never get from any of the programs you see today: Target Language Saturation.

 What?

 Target Language Saturation or TLS for short.

 TLS is simple:
 It is nothing more than increasing your vocabulary.

 Really.
 That’s it.

 But think about it.
 That’s exactly what reading does for language learners.

 It’s amazing to think that for all the language learning programs, opinions, methodologies, and pedagogies, none of them could satisfy this one need like we can.

 You may be hesitant about TLS, and that is understandable, but just trust me for now that this is your key to fluency.

 If you can do this one thing you won’t regret it.

 I will explain everything.
 For now, just read onwards the features of Lingq, and think about what they will do for you and how they factor in with TLS.

 ### The Power of Lingq

-Lingq’s content management system provides for easy uploads of ANY text file in 15+ different foreign languages and accompanying audio files in any format, and it includes 30+ Lingq introductory lessons with text and native voice actors for easy learning and introduction to the system.
+Lingq's content management system provides for easy uploads of ANY text file in 15+ different foreign languages and accompanying audio files in any format, and it includes 30+ Lingq introductory lessons with text and native voice actors for easy learning and introduction to the system.
 No more being a victim to circumstance of what you get your hands on.
 YOU get to choose what you want to read and what YOU want to listen to.